-Physical Characteristics: Broad head with a long muzzle (or beard) and long, thick double coat
+Physical Characteristics: Broad head; long muzzle with a beard; thick double coat

 12 of 14

-Gordon Setters are Scottish bird hunting dogs and part of a family of Setter breeds that were bred to hunt in various Scottish climates and topographies.
+Gordon setters are Scottish bird-hunting dogs bred to hunt in various Scottish climates and topographies.
 These dogs get their name from the Duke of Gordon, who bred them at his estate, Gordon Castle, in Moray.
-During his time developing the breed, Gordon Setters evolved into the look they’re most associated with today, including their ubiquitous black and tan coats.
-The first breeding pair to make their way to the U.S. came to the shores in 1842, and the breed was recognized by the AKC in 1884.
+During his time developing the breed, Gordon setters evolved into the look they’re most associated with today, including their black and tan coats.
+The first breeding pair came to the U.S. in 1842, and the AKC recognized the breed in 1884.